 The Elsevier HESI Admission Assessment Examination (A2) for registered nursing education programs will be used to assess student competencies in the areas measured by the test as these will allow an evaluation of student readiness for entry into the nursing program and the likelihood of student success throughout the program.
-The entire exam must be taken in a single session; a 70% composite score is the minimum requirement for admission.
-Higher percent scores will be given preference in the admissions process.
+The entire exam must be taken in a single session.
+The score in each area will be used for diagnostic purposes and transfer credit evaluation.